rightjs/rightjs-docs/docs/en/docs/util/observer.md

 # Observer

-`Observer` is a shared drop-in base class you need to implement the observer pattern.
+`Observer` is a shared drop-in base class that implements the observer pattern.
 It is used in many places all over the framework and defines the common interface for all observable units.